OCA/product-attribute/product_multi_category/README.rst

 This module Extends the existing functionality of Open ERP Products (One product - One Catgory) to One product -> Many Categories

-*Note: This module was built generically but in focus of the Magento Open ERP connector
+**Note**: This module was built generically but in focus of the Magento Open ERP connector

-**Note: The additional categories are only for classification and does not affect other operations
+**Note 2**: The additional categories are only for classification and does not affect other operations

 Usage
 =====

-To use this module, you need to:

-* Go to ...

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot
    :target: https://runbot.odoo-community.org/runbot/135/9.0

-.. repo_id is available in https://github.com/OCA/maintainer-tools/blob/master/tools/repos_with_ids.txt
-.. branch is "8.0" for example

 Bug Tracker
 ===========